Celebrating Eleven Years Online...!

 40' Ocean Trawler...

-3. To eliminate the cover over the aft deck.
+- To eliminate the cover over the aft and side decks.

-At present these changes have been proposed and modeled, and a new profile plus one section have been drawn.
+At present these changes have been proposed and modeled, plus a new profile and one section have been drawn.
 It only remains to make changes to a few of the other drawings to match.
-This will be easily done and thus will not involve any added cost for the design.
-In other words the cost for the Ocean Trawler Building Plans is the same as for the Coaster.
-The NC cutting files however will need substantial revision.
-The cost of the Building Plans and the NC files will be as given on our Plans List web page.
+This can be easily done and thus will not involve much added cost for the design.
+The NC cutting files however will need substantial revision in way of the aft house structures.

-With this layout it is possible to make the dinette larger.
-Possibly it could wrap around forward along the aft face of the galley as shown.
+With this layout it is possible to make the dinette larger, and it could wrap around forward along the aft face of the galley as shown in the layout sketches linked below.
 The chairs and table to port can be quite a bit larger.
-Access to the aft deck is also excellent, with access directly through from the pilot house right aft through the saloon and out the aft door.
+Access to the aft deck is also excellent, with unimpeded passage directly through from the pilot house right through the saloon and out the aft door.
+This makes any side decks entirely redundant, and they have thus been eliminated.

 A substantial benefit of these changes is that the vessel would be much better suited to big water.
 Why?
 Because the low-freeboard side decks would be eliminated, thereby vastly increasing the buoyancy aft - especially when heeled.
-This provides an excellent enhancement to seakeeping.
+This provides an excellent enhancement to seakeeping and large angle stability.

 Design Summary